 There are no problems anywhere to be found on the anodization.

 The body tube has lots of great knurling and gives a great grip.
 Some flashlight manufacturers focus more on the UI or even the aesthetics but forget about the actual use of a flashlight.
 And Noctigon did a good job here.

 LEDs, Lens, Bezel, and Reflector

 Hank, from Intl-outdoor, decided to use an Osram W1 CSLNM1.TG LED.
-This is currently the LED with the highest intensity currently on the market, that is used inside flashlights.
-It can produce about 900 lumens according to the seller, as well as throw almost 1 mile.
-That is some serious stuff.
-Especially since the emitter is only 1 square millimeter.
+This is currently the LED with the highest intensity currently on the market that is used inside flashlights.
+According to the seller, it can produce about 900 lumens and throw almost 1 mile.
+That is some serious stuff, especially since the emitter is only 1 square millimeter.